Thank you for applying to the Neuroscience Graduate Program (NGP)!

 - We require the general GRE test.
 Test scores should be within 5 years of the application date.
 (We do not require the subject GRE test.)

 - We require at least three letters of recommendation.
+It is strongly encouraged to have at least one of those letters be from research advisors.

 - The optimal background of entering students would include courses in Biology, Chemistry, Physics, Psychology, and Mathematics but there are no specific requirements.